salesforce/lwc/packages/@lwc/engine-core/README.md

 ## Experimental APIs

-Experimental APIs are subject to change or removal, are not stable, and should be used at your own risk.
+Experimental APIs are subject to change, may be removed at any time, and should be used at your own risk!

 ### getComponentDef()